 The three-tier system exists with a certain level of discomfort, so that no single tier controls everything.
 For the most part, the system is intentionally archaic but has worked to ensure that history would not be repeated.

-“…pre-Prohibition America, in which big, politically powerful liquor producers owned their own saloons and were, therefore, free to pour cheap booze into communities coast to coast, sweetening the doses with enticements ranging from rebates on drinks to cash loans, and frequently tolerating in-bar gambling and prostitution.”
+“…pre-Prohibition America, in which big, politically powerful liquor producers owned their own saloons and were, therefore, free to pour cheap booze into communities coast to coast, sweetening the doses with enticements ranging from rebates on drinks to cash loans, and frequently tolerating in-bar gambling and prostitution,” Heffernan writes.

-Having never experienced Prohibition, the UK was not as successful in restricting vertical integration, resulting in, “…[m]onopolistic enterprises control[ing] the flow of drink in England at every step—starting with the breweries and distilleries where it’s produced and down the channels through which it reaches consumers in pubs and supermarkets.”
+Having never experienced Prohibition, the UK was not as successful in restricting vertical integration, resulting in, “…[m]onopolistic enterprises control[ing] the flow of drink in England at every step—starting with the breweries and distilleries where it’s produced and down the channels through which it reaches consumers in pubs and supermarkets,” according to the article.

-The article goes on to warn that global beer concerns are attempting to work outside the three-tier system by finding ways to control the middle tier of process.
+The story goes on to warn that global beer concerns are attempting to work outside the three-tier system by finding ways to control the middle tier of the process.
 Read the albeit long, but interesting article and toast the end of Prohibition today on December, 5.